 For years, Belgium didn’t allow night work in fulfillment centers.

-In the end, not every country in Europe is perfect to host multiple fulfillment centers from major retailers.
+In the end, not every country in Europe is perfect to host multiple fulfillment centers from ecommerce businesses.
 It could be because it’s quite expensive to build such centers there, it could be because of national legislation, or of logistic reasons.

-For example, the Netherlands is quite a perfect location.
+For example, the Netherlands is quite a perfect location for ecommerce order fulfillment services.
 Not only does it have one of the densest road networks in the world, but it’s also home to the largest seaport in Europe (The Port of Rotterdam) and the busiest airport in Europe in terms of aircraft movements (Schiphol Airport).

 Below you will find some of the most frequently asked questions about ecommerce fulfillment services in Europe.